two-torial/two-torial/docs/games/bemani/sdvx/6_exceedgear/troubleshooting.md

 	- Search for `Superstep`

 	If you find a line with `Audio device is not available!!!`, it means the game hasn't found refuses to boot due to misconfigured audio.
-	Check the setup guide's [Configuring Audio section](setup.md#configuring-audio) as well as our general [Audio guide](/extras/audio.md) to understand the issue better.
+	Check the setup guide's [Configuring audio section](setup.md#configuring-audio) as well as our general [Audio guide](/extras/audio.md) to understand the issue better.

 ??? tip "I'm using a laptop with a hybrid internal+dedicated GPU setup"